-The brand runs on four type families.
+The brand runs on six typefaces: four that carry the daily work (body, headline, brand display, and code) and two accent faces held back for graphic display and script moments.
 Each one has a job; together they cover everything from a 12px tooltip to a 72px hero headline.

 A variable sans-serif with a weight range of 300–900 and width range of 75%–125%.
 Clean, modern, and highly legible at all sizes.
 It does not call attention to itself, which is exactly why it works for body copy and UI: the eye reads through it, not at it.